gerph/riscos-presenter/rougol/speaker-notes.md

 # RISC OS Pyromaniac
 ## Command line only?

-I asked a friend about my insecurities is doing this talk.
+I asked a friend about my insecurities in doing this talk.
 I was worried about people saying "why are you telling us about this?", or not caring about an online service.

 They replied "Nope, they'll be thinking 'Does it run Impression?'"